refayathaque/devops-on-GCP-with-tf-and-github/README.md

    _[Deploying a new revision of an existing service](https://cloud.google.com/run/docs/deploying#revision)_\
    _[How to set up IAM resources](https://stackoverflow.com/a/62783880)_

-## _demo-3_ (on hold)
+## _demo-3_

-Objective: Design a Cloud DLP transformation for a sample dataset.
-Create Cloud DLP templates to store the transformation configuration. _I.e., what's [here](https://cloud.google.com/architecture/creating-cloud-dlp-de-identification-transformation-templates-pii-dataset)_\
+Objective: Inspect a BigQuery table using the Data Loss Prevention API using Pub/Sub for job notifications.\
 Tasks and notes:

-- Write tf code for buckets - The first bucket stores the sample dataset and the second bucket stores temporary data for the automated pipeline ✅
-- Download sample files ✅
+- Get sample data from [here](https://cloud.google.com/architecture/creating-cloud-dlp-de-identification-transformation-templates-pii-dataset#downloading_the_sampledatas)
+- Create tf resources for bucket and object, object will be a single csv file from the sample data retrieved above
-- Create a dataset in BigQuery where the Cloud DLP pipeline can store the de-identified (tokenized) data - Write tf code for dataset and table ✅\
+- Create tf resources for BigQuery dataset and table, configure table to get sample data from bucket created above
-   _A [dataset](https://cloud.google.com/bigquery/docs/datasets-intro#datasets) is contained within a specific project.
-Datasets are top-level containers that are used to organize and control access to your tables and views.
-A table or view must belong to a dataset, so you need to create at least one dataset before loading data into BigQuery._
-- Create a key encryption key (KEK) using Cloud Build - Write tf code 🚧
+  - _Get table schema from [here](https://github.com/GoogleCloudPlatform/dlp-dataflow-deidentification/tree/master/terraform_setup) (repo is assoicated with Cloud Architecture Center tutorial, link above in "Get sample data from")_
+- Create tf IAM resources for BigQuery to access sample data object in bucket
+  - "When you load data into BigQuery, you need permissions to run a load job and permissions that let you load data into new or existing BigQuery tables and partitions.
+If you are loading data from Cloud Storage, you also need permissions to access to the bucket that contains your data." - [Doc](https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-csv#required_permissions)
+- Create tf resources for Pub/Sub topic and subscription
+- Output all resource ids, you'll need when running the DLP-BigQuery node.js [script](https://github.com/googleapis/nodejs-dlp/blob/main/samples/inspectBigQuery.js)

 ## _demo-4_